quickube/qscaler-python-sdk/README.md

      - Initiates a graceful shutdown process.
    - If no changes are detected, the worker:
      - Continues running indefinitely.
-     - Periodically checks for differences at intervals defined by `MESSAGE_TIMEOUT`.
+     - Periodically checks for differences at intervals defined by `PULLING_INTERVAL`.
 3. **Task Processing**: During each loop, the worker processes tasks unless a termination condition is met.

 ## Setup